static-web-server/static-web-server/docs/content/examples/directory-listing.md

 ## Sorting

+Sorting by `Name`, `Last modified` and `Size` is enabled as clickable columns when directory listing is activated via the `--directory-listing=true` option.

+You can also use the `sort` query parameter to sort manually by certain attribute from URI.
+E.g `https://localhost/?sort=5`.

+## Sorting by default

-Ascending and descending ordering of files/dirs by their attributes are provided by the numeric `--directory-listing-order` option or the equivalent [SERVER_DIRECTORY_LISTING_ORDER](./../configuration/environment-variables.md#server_directory_listing_order) env.
+Some times one wants to sort by certain attribute but by **default**.
+In that case default ascending or descending ordering of files/dirs by their attributes is provided by the numeric `--directory-listing-order` option or the equivalent [SERVER_DIRECTORY_LISTING_ORDER](./../configuration/environment-variables.md#server_directory_listing_order) env.

+To do so you have to pass a [code sorting number](#code-numbers-for-sorting).
+E.g `--directory-listing-order=2`.

+## Code numbers for sorting

-The possible number code values are grouped by attribute as follows:
+Below the possible number code values for sorting/ordering which are grouped by attribute.

 ### Name

-- 0: Ascending
+- `0`: Ascending
-- 1: Descending
+- `1`: Descending

 ### Last modified

-- 2: Ascending
+- `2`: Ascending
-- 3: Descending
+- `3`: Descending

 ### Size

-- 4: Ascending
+- `4`: Ascending
-- 5: Descending
+- `5`: Descending

 ### Default

-- 6: Unordered
+- `6`: Unordered

 !!! info "Tips"
     - The `--directory-listing-order` option depends on `--directory-listing` to be enabled.